papiodesu/leptos_book/src/islands.md

 ## Using Islands Effectively

-Remember that _only_ code within an "#[island]」 needs to be compiled to WASM and shipped to the browser.
+Remember that _only_ code within an "#[island]" needs to be compiled to WASM and shipped to the browser.
 This means that islands should be as small and specific as possible.
-My 「HomePage", for example, would be better broken apart into a regular component and an island:
+My "HomePage", for example, would be better broken apart into a regular component and an island:

 ```rust
 #[component]